howsecureismypassword/hsimp/README.md

 The configuration object supports three properties:

 - `options`: an object of options that affect calculations
-- `outputTime`: a function that is passed the length of time it would take to crack the given password
+- `outputTime`: a function that is passed the length of time it would take to crack the given password (in words)
+- `outputTimeInSeconds `: a function that is passed the length of time it would take to crack the given password (in seconds)
 - `outputChecks`: a function that is passed a list of results from various checks
+- `outputSecurityLevel `: a function that is passed the security level of the current password

 ### `options`